Seaton - Grange

 Seaton - Grange displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Dwelling structure in Seaton-Grange, as per the latest Census, consisted of 64.6% houses and 35.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 66.1% houses and 33.9% other dwellings.
-Home ownership in Seaton-Grange was at 35.5%, with the rest being mortgaged (32.0%) or rented (32.5%).
+This compares to Adelaide metro's 66.1% houses and 33.9% other dwellings.
+Home ownership in Seaton-Grange stood at 35.5%, with the rest either mortgaged (32.0%) or rented (32.5%).
 The median monthly mortgage repayment was $1,733, aligning with Adelaide metro's average.
-The median weekly rent was $320, compared to Adelaide metro's $325.
-Nationally, Seaton-Grange's mortgage repayments were lower at $1,733 against the Australian average of $1,863, and rents were substantially lower at $320 compared to the national figure of $375.
+Median weekly rent was $320, compared to Adelaide metro's $325.
+Nationally, Seaton-Grange's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing